Observable Gravitational Waves from Hyperkination in Palatini Gravity and Beyond: Gravitational wave observations

 \subsection{Parameter space and detectability}

-In the present section, we put our model to test and analyse the detectability of the generated spectrum of primordial GWs in the presence of a period of hyperkination after inflation.
-Since our analytical expression for the spectrum approximates very well its numerical counterpart, as can be seen from Fig.~\ref{fig:spectrum}, we use it in order to compare with the sensitivity curves of various detectors, namely LISA~\cite{Bartolo:2016ami, Caprini:2019pxz, LISACosmologyWorkingGroup:2022jok}, Einstein Telescope (ET)~\cite{Punturo:2010zz, Hild:2010id}, aLIGO/aVirgo~\cite{Harry:2010zz, VIRGO:2014yos, LIGOScientific:2014pky, LIGOScientific:2019lzm}, SKA~\cite{Janssen:2014dka}, DECIGO~\cite{Kawamura:2006up, Kawamura:2011zz, Kawamura:2020pcg} and BBO~\cite{Harry:2006fi}.
+In the present section, we put our model to the test and analyse the detectability of the generated spectrum of primordial GWs in the presence of a period of hyperkination after inflation.
+Since our analytical expression for the spectrum approximates very well its numerical counterpart, as can be seen from Fig.~\ref{fig:spectrum}, we use it in order to compare with the sensitivity curves of various detectors, namely LISA~\cite{Bartolo:2016ami,Caprini:2019pxz,LISACosmologyWorkingGroup:2022jok}, ET~\cite{Punturo:2010zz,Hild:2010id}, LVK observing runs O3 and O5~\cite{Harry:2010zz,VIRGO:2014yos,LIGOScientific:2014pky,LIGOScientific:2019lzm,KAGRA:2020tym}, SKA~\cite{Janssen:2014dka}, DECIGO~\cite{Kawamura:2006up,Kawamura:2011zz,Kawamura:2020pcg} and BBO~\cite{Harry:2006fi}.
 For each of them, we run a scan over the parameter space $\{\alpha, \Omega_{\rm r}^{\rm end},H\}$.
-The successful parameter space can be found in Figs.~\ref{fig:LIGOresults} and~\ref{adifbaisdf}.
+The successful parameter space can be found in Fig.~\ref{fig:LIGOresults}.

 Before we describe how the parameter space scan is performed, we comment on some bounds that need to be imposed.
 First, BBN should happen during the period of radiation domination.
-In other words, at (and below) the frequency associated with BBN, the spectrum needs to be in its lower plateau,
+In other words, at (and below) the frequency associated with BBN, the spectrum needs to be in its lower plateau, \textit{i.e.}, $f_{\rm reh}>f_{\rm BBN}$, where $f_{\rm reh}$ is given by Eq.~\eqref{adufbausdf}.
+This imposes a bound on the maximum value $\alpha$ can take.
+Solving for $\alpha$ in Eq. \eqref{adufbausdf} gives

+Importantly, we note here that the specific value we use for $f_{\rm BBN}$ in Eq. \eqref{adoijfbaibdfwef} comes from $T_{\rm BBN}= 1\, \text{MeV}$.
+However, recent studies \cite{Co:2021lkc,Oikonomou:2023bli} have shown that the stiff era is restricted to occur at temperatures $T>2.5\, \text{MeV}$.
+This means that the value in Eq. \eqref{adoijfbaibdfwef} would become a factor of $2.5$ larger, and the bound in Eq. \eqref{adosjnanisdnfwer} a factor of $0.026$ smaller.
+However, given that the available parameter space for $\alpha$ spans many order of magnitude (see Fig. \ref{fig:LIGOresults}), this change does not affect our results appreciably.
+Nevertheless, the reader should keep in mind that our bound $T> 1\, \text{MeV}$ is an approximate one.